ericmelz/hello-k8s/stage03/README.md

 Execute
 ```
-aws dynamodb list-tables --region us-west-2|grep eks-stage03-tfstate-lock
+aws dynamodb list-tables --region us-west-2|grep tfstate-lock
 ```
-and confirm that your DynamoDB table has been created.
+and confirm that your DynamoDB tables have been created.

 ## Create an EKS cluster
 In the AWS console, navigate to EC2 > Key Pairs.
 Click Create key pair and create a keypair